 Lessons Learned

 The mapping of the Laboratory Information System (LIS) test catalogue to the pan-Canadian LOINC Observation Code Database (pCLOCD) requires extensive preparation prior to beginning the actual mapping.
-The pCLOCD is published in Excel or Access format, it is expected that mapping projects have access to a mapping tool (LOINC Mapping – Planning Stage).
+The pCLOCD is published in Excel format, it is expected that mapping projects have access to a mapping tool (LOINC Mapping – Planning Stage).
 Mapping principles are required to guide mappers in their selections, to ensure maps are done consistently and to provide mapping criteria which supports the preparation of the LIS Test Catalogue (LOINC Mapping Mapping: Managing LIS Test Catalogues).

 Considerations: